- 16 Jan 2026

 Note

-The Triage Agent tab may show results that contradict the final Assessment set for a reported phish (i.e. the Agent tab shows “Not a Phish” but the Assessment is set to “Phish”).
-This is expected because the Phishing Triage Agent exists to speed up analyst decisions, not replace them.
-So while the agent provides a recommendation based on its initial triage of the reported email, the final Assessment is only ever set by Red Canary’s team of experts after they complete their investigation.
+The Triage Agent tab may show results that contradict the current Assessment set for a reported email (e.g., the Triage Agent tab shows Not a Phish but the high-level Assessment status is set to Phish).
+This is expected because the Agent has no ability to set an actual Assessment for any reported phishing email; it only provides a recommendation based on its triage of the email.
+This ensures humans make the final decision when setting the final Assessment.

 Right Panel Cards

-The right panel organizes essential data for managing and updating the Assessment efficiently.
+The right panel organizes essential data for managing and updating the Assessment efficiently:

 Dropdown Assessment Button: